With so many amazing embroidery designs out there, creating awesome and very personal cards can be easy and fun!

 Dry iron – You are going to iron on paper.
 Paper and water don’t mix.

 Start by picking your design.
-I chose this Love design from the Sulky Embroidery Club.
+I chose this Love design.
 It’s a pretty intricate design and is almost 10,000 stitches so if this design will work, just about any design will if you follow these steps.
 If you choose a design with a satin stitch, you may want to test it first, just to be sure it doesn’t tear through the paper.

 You can do a simpler design like this heart that is a built in design on my machine.